-Figure 26: Use of noise-cancelling microphones and headphones/earphones
+Figure 20: Use of noise-cancelling microphones and headphones/earphones

 The unnecessary cost of mishearing Using figures from this report and other ContactBabel research, it is possible to estimate the industry-wide cost of mishearing.
-Inbound calls per year (handled by agents): 7.02bn 2 If 10% of calls require a sentence repetition: 702m calls , Assume increased length of call due to repetition is 15 seconds , Average call duration: 6m 20s (380 seconds), therefore 3.9% of the call is repetition Mean average cost per inbound call: £4.55 Cost of time spent on repetition: 18.0p per call - Therefore, theoretical industry-wide cost of repetition: £126m per year 1 Using a typical 250-seat contact centre with sub-standard headsets as a worked example: , Average calls per agent position per year: 12,688 If 50% of calls require a sentence repetition: 6,344 calls per agent position per year , Assume increased length of call due to repetition is 15 seconds , Average call duration: 6m 20s (380 seconds), therefore 3.9% of the call is repetition Mean average cost per inbound call: £4.55 (Cost of time spent on repetition: 18.0p per call (Cost of repetition per year for 250-seat contact centre with sub-standard headsets: £285,480 NB - using speech analytics, contact centres could analyse the proportion of calls requiring
+Inbound calls per year (handled by agents): 6.75bn 2 If 10% of calls require a sentence repetition: 675m calls Assume increased length of call due to repetition is 15 seconds Average call duration: 6m 33s (393 seconds), therefore 3.8% of the call is repetition Mean average cost per inbound call: £5.42 Cost of time spent on repetition: 20.7p per call Therefore, theoretical industry-wide cost of repetition: £140m per year Using a typical 250-seat contact centre with sub-standard headsets as a worked example: Average calls per agent position per year: 12,688 If 50% of calls require a sentence repetition: 6,344 calls per agent position per year Assume increased length of call due to repetition is 15 seconds Average call duration: 6m 33s (393 seconds), therefore 3.8% of the call is repetition Mean average cost per inbound call: £5.42 Cost of time spent on repetition: 20.7p per call Cost of repetition per year for 250-seat contact centre with sub-standard headsets: £382,302.